G-EE-Group/g-ee/Scripts/WebScrapers/ATT Web Scraper/README.md

 ## Chromedriver is required for this script to run correctly

 You will need to download Chromedrive and copy it to the root of your C:\ drive.
-You can change the location of Chromedriver within the script at line 13.
+You can change the location of Chromedriver within the config file under the option "Chromedriver location".

-Change the file tree location for your Chromedriver executable on line 13:
-`driver = webdriver.Chrome(options=options, executable_path=r'C:\chromedriver.exe')`

 [Download Chromedriver from the Chromium Project](https://chromedriver.chromium.org/downloads)

-## Disable Chromedriver headless mode

-By default this script runs Chromedriver in headless mode, meaning you will NOT see Chrome pop up when the script is run.
-If you want to see Chromedriver visually run on your screen while it's pulling metrics, comment out line 12 of the script by putting a hashtag and a space before the line:

-From this:
-`options.add_argument('--headless')`

-To this:
-`# options.add_argument('--headless')`

 ## Enable output of InfluxDB import files